ZiniuLu/Scan2knit/README.md

 ## Dependencies

-The only dependencies are [CGAL](https://doc.cgal.org/latest/Manual/windows.html) and [libigl](https://libigl.github.io/tutorial/) at first.
+The only dependencies are [CGAL](https://doc.cgal.org/latest/Manual/windows.html) and [libigl](https://libigl.github.io/tutorial/).
 It is recommended to use [vcpkg](https://github.com/microsoft/vcpkg) to install both dependencies.

 The cmake-gui build system will attempt to find cgal and libigl according to environment variables and searching in common desitinations.